ZanvokCorporation/Zanvok-Assistant/README.md

 # Zanvok Assistant
-    Zanvok Assistant is an open source virtual assistant for PCs, made in Python...
+Zanvok Assistant is an open-source virtual assistant made in Python for PCs

 ## What's new in Version 12.4.0 ?